monsterfurby/swade-hp-module/README.md

 2. **HP Management**: Use +/- buttons or type directly in the HP field
 3. **Advancement**: When you advance, HP automatically increases with a hit die roll
 4. **Manual Advancement**: Use the "Roll HP for Advance" button for manual HP rolls
+5. **Character Sheet**: The module provides a modified character sheet with integrated HP tracking

 ### For Game Masters
 1. **NPC Management**: Set arbitrary HP values for NPCs using the input fields